 The Association is a community service organization founded in 1852 for all New Yorkers to empower youth, improve health and strengthen community.
-The Association served approximately 250,000 members and program participants in the years ended December 31, 2022 and 2021, at 24 branch locations across New York City and more than 65 public schools, parks and community centers throughout the five boroughs.
-All Association programs teach the core values of caring, honesty, respect and responsibility and continue our 170-year tradition of emphasis upon youth, healthy lifestyles, adult education, community collaboration and problem solving.
+The Association served members and program participants in the years ended December 31, 2023 and 2022, at branch locations across New York City and public schools, parks and community centers throughout the five boroughs.
+All Association programs teach the core values of caring, honesty, respect and responsibility and continue our 171-year tradition of emphasis upon youth, healthy lifestyles, adult education, community collaboration and problem solving.
 The Association is an open and inclusive organization and welcomes all people without discrimination on the basis of race, ethnicity, color, national origin, citizenship, creed, religion, age, abilities, sexual orientation or income.
+The Association is a member organization of the National Council of Young Men's Christian Association of the United States of America (Y-USA) which enables the Association to operate as a YMCA within the five boroughs of New York City.
+The Association is an autonomous legal entity and as such, its financial statements are issued separately and are not consolidated with Y-USA.